Civil Protection Orders in D.C.

 Will I need a lawyer to represent me?

-Many parties will not be represented by counsel.
-These cases are usually resolved that day.
-Although the judge will typically step in to protect the interests of both parties, this is no substitute for experienced counsel, both to advise you during the process and, if necessary, to contest the CPO at a hearing.
+You have the absolute right to represent yourself at a restraining order hearing, and, in fact, many parties will appear pro se (that is, without counsel).
+Such cases are usually resolved that day.
+Although the judge can be expected to step in to protect the interests of both parties, this is no substitute for experienced counsel, both to advise you during the process and, if necessary, to contest the CPO at a hearing.
 The rules of evidence are complicated and, in many cases, counterintuitive.
+The rules for admitting exhibits, for example, can be complicated.
+So too are the rules that prohibit the introduction of hearsay evidence.

 Should I file a cross-petition if served with a CPO?